 There’s a buzz in my ear, and I instinctively crane my neck in response.
 My communicator’s going off.
 “Campus Martius Park.”
 I reported.
 “IHA rally.
 They need someone to monitor it, with tensions running high as they’ve been the last month.”

 I’m faster than the old-time hero, so I grab the man’s arm and head skyward.
 He whoops as he’s dragged along; I’m glad he enjoys this.
-The Park is not far from the Barlowe; it was a cultural center of old Detroit, and was often used as a venue for protests.
+The Park is not far from the Barlowe; it was a cultural center of old Detroit, often used as a venue for protests.
 The firebrand’s choice.
-There, I indeed see a clump of IHA protesters – and something else.
+There, I indeed see a clump of IHA protesters – the Institute of Human Advancement, anti-meta bigotry central - and something else.

 Black and red banners with a distorted cross.
 Swastikas.
-Neo-Nazis had crashed the rally.
+Neo-Nazis had crashed the rally, brandishing their ghoul symbol in their hideous colors.
 The young fascists had taken up a position on the right of the IHA, and taunted members of the crowd who decidedly didn’t share their views.
 Even some of the IHA were making a stand against them.
 I guess they saw the Rocketeer.
 They were bigots, but they were American bigots.
 Sensing that it’s about to become a lot more violent below, I land directly between the two camps.
 It’s time for Captain John Alexander Carson’s grandson to make his own stand against the children of the Reich.

 "Stop!”
 I shout with a voice like thunder, barely audible above the shouts.